Divine Mercy

 • homemade cookies

-A person with a large car is also needed to deliver items to A Just Harvest on Saturday afternoon between approximately 2-3 pm.
-To sign up as a volunteer, please click here or contact Liz McGowen, Lmcgowen@divinemercynorthshore.org or 847-446-0856 ext.
+• A person with a large car is also needed to deliver items to A Just Harvest on Saturday afternoon between approximately 1-2 pm.
+Contact Liz McGowen, [email protected] or 847-446-0856 ext.
 108.

 For more information contact: